AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-Suppose, this code should be allowed
+Suppose, this code should be allowed:

 ``` cpp
 Lizard liz1;